Twelve Core Challenges and Fifty Rapid Responses

 These are not ancillary concerns.
 They form the interpretive framework through which all others are evaluated.

-If the answers to these three questions are understood, the constitutional logic of the Parity Accord is understood.
-Every political or public objection ultimately returns to one of them.
+If these three questions are understood, the constitutional logic of the Parity Accord becomes clear.
+Most political and public objections ultimately return to one of them.

 The Structural Conditions of the Framework

-These are not policy preferences or political objectives.
-They are conditions of constitutional stability.
+These are not policy preferences or temporary political objectives.
+They define the structural conditions through which constitutional stability operates within the framework.

-The responses in this document demonstrate how these conditions are secured in practice.
+The responses in this document illustrate how those conditions function in practice.

 ⭐ 1.
 Do the current governments — or anyone else — have a better alternative?